marchellodev/sharik/tracking_policy.md

 Every time you open the app, it sends information about your device and the duration of the session to the Ackee software (installed on my server).

-The app does not store any identifying information (cookies) and tracks users as anonymously and privacy-conscious as possible.
+The app does not store any identifying information (cookies) and tracks users as anonymously and privacy-consciously as possible.

 The data is not shared with 3rd parties.